CloudAstro/MicroHack/03-developer-productivity-developer-velocity/README.md

-If you want to take your knowledge deeper than what will be explained here, we recommand reading:
+If you want to take your knowledge deeper than what will be learned here, we recommand reading:
 [Github Codespaces](https://docs.github.com/en/codespaces) or/and  [Microsoft Dev Box](https://learn.microsoft.com/en-us/azure/dev-box/)